hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 - The `E-1` event MUST be signed with the private part of the `MASTER_KEY` it specifies.
 - The identifier of the `SSI` MUST be the hash of the `E-1` event (using `HASH_ALGORITHM`) serves as the unique SSI reference.
 - The `E-2` and `E-6` events MUST be signed by an `MASTER_KEY` listed in the `SSI` at that point in time.
-- The events MUST point to the ``
+- The `E-2-1` and `E-6-1` events MUST point to the `previous_event_hash`.
+The reference (hash) of the most recent event that was used to create or update the SSI.
 - The `MASTER_KEY` MUST use the curve `SECP256K1_CURVE_NAME`.
 -  Note:
-   The `did:prism` also has a long form which the source of true might not be on the blockchain.
+   The `did:prism` also has a long form which the source of truth might not be on the blockchain."
-   <br> The long form identify is related with a canonical form identifier.
+   <br> The long form identifier is related with a canonical form identifier.
    <br> If the canonical identifier is not on the blockchain then the long form is self contained.
    <br> The `E-1` pure protobuf (without being warped in a signed event) is encoded from the binary representation of the protobuf into `base64URL` and then appended to the end of the canonical form, separated by the character `:`.
    <br> See [**did:prism** specification](https://github.com/input-output-hk/prism-did-method-spec/blob/main/w3c-spec/PRISM-method.md) for more information.